-To increase the assurance in an AI model's predictions, we propose an interpretability method that is based on the topological and geometric properties of the model's prediction space.
+To increase the assurance in an AI model's predictions, we propose an interpretability method that is based on the topological and geometric properties of the model's feature space.
 We distinguish salient features in the input data that both inform the classification of each input, and identify clusters of inputs with similar features and classification performance.
 Moreover, as defined by~\cite{laugel2019dangers}, our proposed methodology is \emph{justified}.
 The authors of~\cite{laugel2019dangers} argue that explanations from any interpretability method must to be tied to the training data set, ensuring that the explanations are not the result of a modeling artifact, but rather an inherent feature of the data.
-Our proposed methodology includes training data in our topological construction of the prediction space, and both global and local explanations are given with respect to the training data.
+Our proposed methodology includes training data in our topological construction of the feature space, and both global and local explanations are given with respect to the training data.

-We create a topological representation of the AI model's prediction space through the Mapper algorithm~\cite{singh2007topological}.
+We create a topological representation of an AI model's feature space through the Mapper algorithm~\cite{singh2007topological}.
 Our construction clusters inputs by their ground truth class into regions of high and low predictive accuracy.
-We then engage in an unsupervised semantic analysis of the documents in these clusters to better understand the trained model's decision mechanism.
-This analysis reveals important words to our classification model both for documents it classifies correctly, and those it predicts incorrectly.
-As a direct result of this analysis, we obtain insight into similarities between correctly classified documents, and why others are incorrectly classified.
+We then engage in an unsupervised semantic analysis of the inputs in these clusters to better understand the trained model's decision mechanism.
+This analysis reveals important words to our classification model both for inputs it classifies correctly, and those it predicts incorrectly.
+As a direct result of this analysis, we obtain insight into similarities between correctly classified data points, and why others are incorrectly classified.